Shop Subscribe

 Mini-Volleyball

-Once your students have the skills to hit the ball without a bounce, they are ready for Mini-Volleyball.
-This game involves 6 students per “court” where 2 hold a rope for a net, 2 are on one side of the net, and the final 2 on the other.
-They play for 10 serves or so, then switch net-holders.
-It’s super fun and challenging and an Extension makes it even more so, by challenging students to play without a bounce between hits.
-That is a great way to differentiate for students’ skill levels.
+Once your students have the skills to hit the ball without a bounce, they’re ready for Mini-Volleyball.
+This game involves 6 students per “court,” where 2 hold a rope for a net, 2 are on one side of the net, and the final 2 on the other.
+Play for about 10 serves, then switch net-holders.
+It’s super fun and challenging, and an Extension makes it even more so by challenging students to play without a bounce between hits.
+That way, you can differentiate students by skill level.

 The 3rd Degree

-When your high school students have their passing, setting, and hitting skills and are ready to apply them in a game setting, The 3rd Degree is a great one.
+Once high school students have their passing, setting, and hitting skills, they can apply them with a game called The 3rd Degree.
 This game focuses on using all 3 hits each time the ball is on one side of the net.
 In fact, they can only score by using the 3-hit sequence.

 Royal Court Tournament

 When your class has progressed and is ready for some competition with each other, try the Royal Court Tournament.
-This is appropriate from 5th through 12th grades.
-Whatever game you are playing, use this type of tourney to help students play others who are similarly skilled.
-In this tournament they play for a specified time period, say 5 minutes, and keep score.
-On the stop signal, if they were ahead, they move up one court closer to the “Royal” court.
-If they were behind, they move down.
-If tied, do a rock, paper, scissors to determine.
+This is appropriate for grades 5-12.
+Whatever game you’re playing, use this type of tourney to help students play others who are similarly skilled.
+In this tournament, they play for a specified time, say 5 minutes, and keep score.
+On the stop signal, whoever is ahead moves one court closer to the “Royal” court.
+The one who’s behind moves down a court.
+If tied, do a rock, paper, scissors (always best of 3!) to determine.

 Tagged With: Group Activities & Games